Createdd/Writing/HowToSetUpAtomForWriting.md

 ## Conclusion

-As we can see Atom really allows to nearly everything you want it.
-You can setup it the way you like, and that's the power of it.
+In the end Atom is a text editor.
+One that you can setup  the way you like, and that's the power of it.
+Learn your tools and get the best out of them.

 ```
 Please leave comments, feedback and suggestions as I am always trying to improve.